Vortex ring-cylinder interactions: regimes, reconnection, and the role of topology: The ``wire'' regime: Survival of the Primary Ring

 Increasing $T_D$ to $0.05$ (figure~\ref{fig:cr0p2-rcyl0p05-wth-re1000}) produces similar qualitative features.
 In the $x$–$z$ plane, the primary vortex again generates a boundary layer on the wire, which it drags and detaches.
 The primary ring, however, is more deformed than in the thinner-wire case, adopting a sheet-like structure and spreading out over a larger region.
 In the $y$–$z$ plane, the primary vortex continues to traverse the wire, vanishing on one side and reappearing on the other, much like the $T_D=0.025$ case.
 In this plane, the primary vorticity remains a relatively round and compact patch.

-Further increasing the wire diameter to $T_D=0.1$ (figure~\ref{fig:cr0p2-rcyl0p1-wth-re1000}) leads to a qualitative change in behavior.
-In the $x$–$z$ plane, a secondary vorticity layer forms and detaches alongside the primary vortex as earlier, but the $y$–$z$ plane now reveals that the primary vortex can no longer traverse the wire.
+Further increasing the wire diameter to $T_D=0.1$ (Figs.~\ref{fig:cont-cr0p2-rcyl0p1-wth-re1000} and \ref{fig:cr0p2-rcyl0p1-wth-re1000}) leads to a qualitative change in behavior.
+In the three-dimensional visualizations, we can observe how the primary vorticity is no longer able to transverse the wire, and is instead stretched, then cut by the object.
+This can be observed in more detail in the two-dimensional cuts: in the $x$–$z$ plane, a secondary vorticity layer forms and detaches alongside the primary vortex as earlier, but the $y$–$z$ plane reveals that the primary vortex can no longer traverse the wire and instead dissipates.
 This confirms the behavior seen in figure~\ref{fig:crs-rcyls-re1000}: the vortex ring is effectively cut by the obstacle.
 The two rings ejected from the wire correspond to the vortex dipoles visible in the $x$–$z$ section on both sides of the symmetry plane at $x=0$.
 These observations indicate that the transition between the wire and cutting regimes is governed by the inability of the primary ring to reform after passing around the object.

 To quantify these effects, we compute the circulation in the $x$–$z$ and $y$–$z$ planes by integrating the positively signed azimuthal vorticity.
 The left panel of figure~\ref{fig:gamma-dep-wire} shows that, after the startup phase ($t < 10$), the vortex interacts with the wire around $t \approx 25$.
 The circulation in the $x$–$z$ plane decreases gradually, whereas in the $y$–$z$ plane it drops more sharply but remains non-zero.
 Interestingly, these smooth temporal variations do not reflect the abrupt qualitative changes observed in the flow visualizations.